-Triggers Actions Communications Alert Awareness of a hazard that has the potential to affect the local government area Hazard & risks identified Information sharing with warning agency LDC contacts QFES Initial advice to all stakeholders Chair and LDC on mobile remotely Lean Forward There is a likelihood that threat may affect local government area Threat is quantified but may not yet be imminent Need for public awareness LDMG is now to manage the event QFES and LDC conduct analysis of predictions Chair and LDC on watching brief Confirm level & potential of threat Check all contact details Commence cost capturing Conduct meeting with available LDMG Council staff prepare for operations Determine trigger point to Stand Up Prepare LDCC for operations Establish regular communications with warning agency First briefing Core Members of LDMG LDC advises DDC of lean forward & establishes regular contact Warning orders to response agencies Public information & warning initiated Chair, LDC and LDMG members on mobile and monitoring email remotely Ad hoc reporting Stand Up Threat is imminent Community will be or has been impacted Need for coordination in LDCC Requests for support received by LDMG agencies or to the LDCC The response requires coordination Meeting of LDMG Core Group LDCC activated Rosters for LDCC planned & implemented Commence operational plans Local Government shifts to disaster operations LDMG takes full control SOPs activated Core group of LDMG located in LDCC Commence SITREPs to DDMG Distribute contact details DDMG advised of potential requests for support LDCC contact through established land lines and generic email addresses Chair, LDC and LDMG members present at LDCC, on established land lines and/or mobiles, monitoring emails Stand Down No requirement for coordinated response Community has returned to normal function Recovery taking place Final checks for outstanding requests Implement plan to transition to recovery Debrief of staff in LDCC Debrief with LDMG members Consolidate financial records Hand over to Recovery Coordinator for reporting Return to local government core business Final situation report sent to DDMG LDMG members not involved in recovery operations resume standard business and after hours contact arrangements
+Triggers Actions Communications Alert Awareness of a hazard that has the potential to affect the local government area Hazard &amp; risks identified Information sharing with warning agency LDC contacts QFES Initial advice to all stakeholders Chair and LDC on mobile remotely Lean Forward There is a likelihood that threat may affect local government area Threat is quantified but may not yet be imminent Need for public awareness LDMG is now to manage the event QFES and LDC conduct analysis of predictions Chair and LDC on watching brief Confirm level &amp; potential of threat Check all contact details Commence cost capturing Conduct meeting with available LDMG Council staff prepare for operations Determine trigger point to Stand Up Prepare LDCC for operations Establish regular communications with warning agency First briefing Core Members of LDMG LDC advises DDC of lean forward &amp; establishes regular contact Warning orders to response agencies Public information &amp; warning initiated Chair, LDC and LDMG members on mobile and monitoring email remotely Ad hoc reporting Stand Up Threat is imminent Community will be or has been impacted Need for coordination in LDCC Requests for support received by LDMG agencies or to the LDCC The response requires coordination Meeting of LDMG Core Group LDCC activated Rosters for LDCC planned &amp; implemented Commence operational plans Local Government shifts to disaster operations LDMG takes full control SOPs activated Core group of LDMG located in LDCC Commence SITREPs to DDMG Distribute contact details DDMG advised of potential requests for support LDCC contact through established land lines and generic email addresses Chair, LDC and LDMG members present at LDCC, on established land lines and/or mobiles, monitoring emails Stand Down No requirement for coordinated response Community has returned to normal function Recovery taking place Final checks for outstanding requests Implement plan to transition to recovery Debrief of staff in LDCC Debrief with LDMG members Consolidate financial records Hand over to Recovery Coordinator for reporting Return to local government core business Final situation report sent to DDMG LDMG members not involved in recovery operations resume standard business and after hours contact arrangements

-Level of Activation Definition ALERT A heightened level of vigilance due to the possibility of an event in the area of responsibility.
-No action is required however the situation should be monitored by someone capable of assessing the potential of the threat LEAN FORWARD An operational state prior to 'stand-up' characterised by a heightened level of situational awareness of a disaster event (either current or impending) and state of operational; readiness.
-Disaster coordination centres are on standby prepared but not activated STAND UP The operational state following 'lean forward' whereby resources are mobilised, personnel are activated, and operational activities commenced.
-Disaster coordination centres are activated STAND DOWN Transition from responding to an event back to normal core business and/or recovery operations.
-There is no longer a requirement to respond to the event and the 'threat' is no longer present.
+Alert A heightened level of vigilance and preparedness due to the possibility of an event in the area of responsibility.
+Some action may be required and the situation should be monitored by staff capable of assessing and preparing for the potential threat.
+Lean Forward An operational state prior to 'stand up' characterised by a heightened level of situational awareness of a disaster event (either current or impending) and a state of operational readine Disaster coordination centres are on stand-by prepared but not activated.
+Stand Up The operational state following 'Lean Forward' whereby resources are mobilised, personnel are activated and operational activities commenced.
+Disaster coordination centres are activated.
+Stand Down Transition from responding to an event back to normal core business and/or recovery operations.
+There is no longer a requirement to respond to the event and the threat is no longer present.